♻️ Everything you should know about sustainable packaging coatings

 Using these coatings on sustainable materials becomes counterproductive and in turn you are creating single-use packaging that can’t actually be recycled.

-Therefore, the often overlooked area of focus in the sustainable packaging industry is in fact the coatings.
+Therefore, the often overlooked area of focus in the sustainable packaging industry is in fact the package coatings.

 According to Allied Market Research the packaging coating market was valued at $2,830 million in 2016, and is expected to reach $3,865 million by 2023.